CACILTD/forecaster/user-guide/Data/Data-Importers.md

 ![Script Import Wizard - Script Selector](imgs/ScriptImportWizard_ScriptSelector.png)

-After clicking on Next, progress of the importation will be visible in the import wizard, similar to that shown in Figure 23.
+After clicking on Next, progress of the importation will be visible in the import wizard, similar to that shown in the image below.

 ![Script Import Wizard - Script Progress](imgs/ScriptImportWizard_ScriptProgress.png)